PeterHenell/peter-henell-ssms-plugins/README.md

 Only SSMS 2014 supported at this time.

+## Release notes 1.9
+* During plugin execution a dialog is shown where the execution can be aborted.
+* Plugins now support cancellation through cancellation token.
+* DatabaseQueryManager now supports cancellation through cancellation token.
+* Most of the plugins can now be cancelled.

 How to install:
 * Download the latest framework from http://documentation.red-gate.com/display/MA/Redistributing+the+framework (This is probably already installed if you are using any of the RedGate Toolkits.)